samdevlin/cv/README.md

 ### SUMMARY

 **Backend Developer / Architect** with 9+ years of experience designing, building, and scaling enterprise-grade backend systems using Node.js, Java, and TypeScript.
 Proven ability to lead cross-functional teams, establish greenfield engineering practices, and deliver resilient cloud-native applications.
 Recent experience as a “Developer Architect” (blending system design, technical leadership, and hands-on coding) in a role similar to a Tech Lead or Staff Engineer.
-Passionate about observability, clean architecture, and collaborative problem-solving.
+Passionate about clean architecture, scalable backend services, and collaborative problem-solving.

 ---